-Election disruption and mediation by the village church
+Election Disruption and Mediation by the Village Church

-The impacts of the 2011 election process on the N70 voters has led to fractured vision and fragmented communities, a particularly concerning situation for them as Christian communities.
-It is widely acknowledged by writers of Kelabit and Lun Bawang life (Deegan 1973; Janowski 1991; Amster, 1998; Robert Lian Saging 1977/1978:Bala 2002, 2008), the great importance of the local church to village life in the Highlands.
-As observed by Deegan of the Lun Bawang villages: "In many ways, the church was the heart of the community for a community-minded people" (1973, p.
-286)i.
-For example, nowadays the church organizes almost all joint social and economic activities in the villages.
-These include mobilizing informal organizations, which are offshoots of the traditional self-help groups through which villagers provide local mutual assistance; for instance, the organisation of a rotation system to help each other manage their farms (Bala 2008, p.
-180).
+The impacts of the 2011 election process on the N70 voters have led to fractured vision and fragmented communities, a particularly concerning situation for them as Christian communities.
+It is widely acknowledged by writers of Kelabit and Lun Bawang life (Deegan 1973; Janowski 1991; Amster, 1998; Saging 1976/1977; Bala 2002; 2008), the great importance of the local church to village life in the highlands.
+As observed by Deegan (1973, 286) of the Lun Bawang villages: "In many ways, the church was the heart of the community for a community-minded people."
+For example, nowadays the church organises almost all joint social and economic activities in the villages.
+These include mobilising informal organisations, which are offshoots of the traditional self-help groups through which villagers provide local mutual assistance; for instance, the organisation of a rotation system to help each other manage their farms (Bala 2008, 180).
 In short, Christianity plays a significant role in the everyday life of the villagers, including a way to help manage conflict resolutions in the village.

-At the outset, the 2011 election presented a particular dilemma for the local church in Bario and Ba Kelalan: to remain apolitical or to engage in collective political mobilization since it affects members of the church.
+At the outset, the 2011 SSE presented a particular dilemma for the local church in Bario and Ba' Kelalan to remain apolitical or to engage in collective political mobilisation since it affects members of the church.
 This is an uncomfortable and tricky path to negotiate because the church's mission is not political but religious.
 Yet some of the electoral issues are closely related to church life - the Bible and the use of certain terms such as Allah by Christians in Malaysia.
-The church was embroiled in issues pertaining to religious freedom, the impounding of the Alkitab (the Bahasa Malaysia Bible) and debates over religious claims about the exclusivity of certain Bahasa Malaysia words in the Alkitab.
-This is an ongoing issue which came to light in a 1980's policy changes which ban non-Muslims from using several words considered Islamic.

-The debates, and concerns surrounding these issues have led to unprecedented polarization on all levels of the two communities.
-As a result, there were important electoral issues in Bario and Ba Kelalan.
-In fact, PKR painted BN as anti-Christian (Lee, Yen Mun, 12 April 2011).
+The church was embroiled in issues pertaining to religious freedom, the impounding of the Bible and debates over religious claims about the exclusivity of certain Malay words in the Bible.
+This is an ongoing issue which came to light in a 1980's policy changes which banned non-Muslims from using several words considered Islamic.
+The debates, and concerns surrounding these issues have led to unprecedented polarisation on all levels of the two communities.
+As a result, there were important electoral issues in Bario and Ba' Kelalan.
+In fact, PKR painted BN as anti-Christian (Lee 2011).
 The scenario threatened the peace among the Christian congregations at the two sites.
-This was particularly obvious in Ba Kelalan.
+This was particularly obvious in Ba' Kelalan.
 It raises the question of how one should conduct oneself in a very divisive political climate.
 The BN candidate, Willie Liau, announced that he was not going down the road of kneecapping, as he would be focusing on development concerns for the constituency.
 His comments were well received because of the decorum observed.

 Nonetheless, Willie Liau's statement did not abate the tension that was building immediately after the nomination day.
-In order to mediate the intensity of political competition, Pastor Nelson of Buduk Nur had to issue a letter of statement.
+In order to mediate the intensity of political competition, Pastor Nelson of Buduk Nur, had to issue a letter of statement.
 This was to appeal for peace and to avert political disagreement to fragment their unity as Christians:

 May not the differences in opinion destroy the fellowship which we share before God.
-For me differences in opinion is a very good thing because it helps us in our own limitation since we choose the party from a narrow perspective.
-We therefore can pray that God who is all knowing will determine for us the person and the party which should govern us.
+For me, differences in opinion is a very good thing because it helps us in our own limitation since we choose the party from a narrow perspective.
+We, therefore, can pray that God who is all knowing will determine for us the person and the party which should govern us.
 For all your cooperation and the children of the Lord, I give thanks.